WHAT ARE THE BEST THINGS TO SEE IN ELLA? BEST PLACES TO STAY IN ELLA? HOW TO GET AROUND IN ELLA?

 They are home to different ecosystems such as a cloud forest, meadows where rare orchids flourish, but also marshes near water sources.

 It is highly recommended to arrive early, very early to see the landscape without fog, even before sunrise.
-Once you arrive at Horton Plains National Park, there is a 9km hike in an easy loop which awaits you.
-At some points a sign will indicate the direction of World’s End.
+Once you arrive at Horton Plains National Park, there is a 9km hike in an easy loop that awaits you.
+At some points, a sign will indicate the direction of World’s End.
 You can’t miss it.